Loading NuWatt Energy...

 Six proven strategies to overcome NJ's high-rate challenge and maximize your heat pump savings.

 Generate your own electricity at an effective cost of $0.05-$0.08/kWh.
-With NJ's excellent SREC-II program ($85.90/MWh for 15 years) and 1:1 net metering, solar effectively reduces your heat pump operating cost by 70-80%.
-This is the single most impactful strategy.
+With NJ's excellent SREC-II program ($85.00/MWh for 15 years) and 1:1 net metering, solar effectively reduces your heat pump operating cost by 70-80%.
+This is the single most impactful strategy — and the only one that makes a heat pump cheaper to run than gas at June 2026 rates.

 NJ allows third-party electric suppliers (TPS).
 You can lock in a lower supply rate than your utility's BGS rate while keeping the same delivery utility.
 Compare offers at NJ BPU's supplier list.
 Savings of $0.01-$0.03/kWh are possible.